Introduction

 • All exams in the theoretical master's programme have been passed

-• The practical logbook has been approved including 100 independent perfusions
+• The logbook has been approved including 100 independent perfusions

 The practical and oral EBCP examination has been passed